prasadnarwadkar/DjangoExample/README.md

 ## Sqlite3 Reader
 - Reads Sqlite3 Db file which you can point to using file chooser dialog.
 Accepted file extension is `.sqlit3`.
 - Displays all the tables and their data in a grid.
+- Create a blank Sqlite3 DB.
+Run `python manage.py makemigrations` and `python manage.py migrate` as necessary to ensure models are reflected in the Sqlite3 DB.

 # Docker support
 - Use the `dockerfile` to create an image and a container from the image.
 This will run the Django app in a container.